16 Sep 5 Insider Tips To Give Your KYC Protocols An Extra Edge

 Furthermore, any request for a transaction by a customer, whether your best friend or a new walk-up, is in itself a red flag for potentially suspicious activity.

-These tips were developed based on some of the common concerns and recent best practices in cryptocurrency compliance, and we hope they are useful to you.
+These tips were developed based on some of the common concerns and recent best practices in crypto transaction monitoring, and we hope they are useful to you.

 That said, as we mentioned before, KYC/CDD are constantly evolving to keep up with financial crime, so it is imperative that your cryptocurrency business prioritize AML compliance and update your protocols regularly.

-If you are an entrepreneur in the space and have questions about cryptocurrency compliance, BitAML offers free consultations.
-You can request one by completing the form below.
+If you are an entrepreneur in the space and have questions about compliance requirements, BitAML offers free consultations.
+Reach out to us here.